bhosaleprathamesh/SQL_project_datajob_analysis/README.md

     avg_salary DESC
 ~~~
 Here’s the breakdown:
-- SQL and Python are in high demand but offer relatively lower salaries compared to other skills in the list.
+- **SQL and Python** are in high demand but offer relatively lower salaries compared to other skills in the list.
 This suggests that these skills are widely used and are fundamental, which could mean more competition for positions.
-- Spark and Power BI stand out with high salaries despite having a moderate demand count.
+- **Spark and Power BI** stand out with high salaries despite having a moderate demand count.
 These skills seem to be specialized, which makes them more valuable but less commonly required in the job market.
-- Skills like Tableau, AWS, and Oracle strike a balance between moderate demand and good salaries.
-These are likely to be in demand for specific roles but might not be as competitive as highly in-demand skills like SQL and Python.
+- Skills like **Tableau, AWS, and Oracle** strike a balance between moderate demand and good salaries.
+These are likely to be in demand for specific roles but might not be as competitive as highly in-demand skills like **SQL and Python**.

 | Skills     | Demand Count | Avg Salary ($) |
 |------------|--------------|----------------|